-There are a number of olive green hues out there, and not just when it comes to tactical/uniform/loadout use.
+There are a number of military green hues out there, and not just when it comes to tactical/uniform/loadout use.
 All are broadly referred to as military greens, though some are “proprietary” colors used by specific brands.
 As with any cammie pattern (some of which aren’t camo patterns at all), some hues are better than others.
-In this article we are specifically going to look at OD Green, both the fatigue color and the eponym for uniforms made in that color.
+In this article, we are specifically going to look at OD Green, both the fatigue color and the eponym for uniforms made in that color.

 So what is OD Green?